bhaaskara/Kubernetes/K8s Service.md

 - evaluates all the rules
 - manages redirections
 - entry point to the cluster
-- Many third party implementation and Nginix ingress controller is one of the popular ones.
+- Many third party implementation are available and Nginix ingress controller is one of the popular ones.

 `Need to implement ingress controller that evaluates and process ingress rules, for the ingress to work`